mvicens/autofront/README.md

 ### Gulp

-Install its CLI, following [the official manual](https://gulpjs.com/docs/en/getting-started/quick-start/) but skipping [the local package](https://gulpjs.com/docs/en/getting-started/quick-start/#install-the-gulp-package-in-your-devdependencies) and the next steps.
+Install its CLI (following [the official manual](https://gulpjs.com/docs/en/getting-started/quick-start/) but skipping [the local package](https://gulpjs.com/docs/en/getting-started/quick-start/#install-the-gulp-package-in-your-devdependencies) and the next steps).

 And put `gulpfile.js` simply with: